Hanhpt23/Implement-Self-attention/README.md

 # Implement-Self-attention
-Implementing the self-attention mechanism from scratch can help people better understand the concept of attention.
+The self-attention mechanism is highly significant in contemporary NLP and computer vision.
+This repository demonstrates how to implement self-attention from scratch, offering a valuable resource for people looking to gain a deeper understanding of the attention concept underpinning numerous scientific papers.

+For more information, readers may interested in the [Attention Is All You Need](https://arxiv.org/pdf/1706.03762.pdf) paper.
 # This project aims to introduce self-attention.
 The self-attention process involves the following steps: